What is the Difference Between CC and BCC?

 Think of BCC as if you are copying your message with a copy machine and putting each separately in the mail to different addresses.
 No one would know for sure if the message was sent to others, unless they got into the other people's mail boxes.

-You can use BCC for times when you want the message to be shared, but who gets the message to stay a secret.
+You can use BCC for times when you want the message to be shared, but you want to keep it secret who gets the message.
 Here's an example:

 To: Blake (You can put your own address in here if you want)